 - A STRING QUARTET of four strong women who explore, discover, and create

 ATLYS is a classically trained, crossover string quartet comprised of four women.
 Hailed for being incredibly passionate and interactive in their performances and about their music, the four create a concert atmosphere that is absolutely mesmerizing.
 Using the string quartet as their blank canvas, they veer outside of the classical music box to develop creative, original covers of some of our most loved music by electrifying their instruments and using looping pedals .
 At the same time, they enjoy returning within the borders of that box to perform lesser-known classical works, creating a program that is both diverse and intriguing.
-ATLYS has over 700 performances under their belt, having charmed audiences around the world representing Lincoln Center in New York City.
+ATLYS has nearly 1000 performances under their belt, having charmed audiences around the world representing Lincoln Center in New York City.
 They enjoy performing in unconventional spaces, captivating pop and classical music lovers alike.